 Academic Programs, Student Service Activities and Student Recognition

-The Dual Language Program offers all students an opportunity to become fluent in Spanish by the end of their fifth grade year.
-Students wishing to increase their skills may enroll in Advanced Spanish class.
+The Dual Language Program offers all students an opportunity to become fluent in Spanish by the end of their Fifth Grade year.
+Students wishing to increase their skills may enroll in an Advanced Spanish class offered as an After-School Program.

 Regular assemblies are held to honor those students who have performed well and exhibited the 7 Habits.
-Recognitions include Effort Honor Roll, Leader of the Month, and Rowdy Rowlie Rally.
+Recognitions include the Lighthouse Leader Assembly, Leader of the Month, and Rowdy Rowlie Rally.

 Odyssey of the Mind is an international competition that provides creative problem-solving opportunities for students.
 Kids use their creativity to solve long term problems.
 These problems range from building mechanical devices or structures to performing a creative and unique solution to a problem.
 Students work in teams and learn how to cooperate and respect the ideas of others.
 Students compete at the regional level first, and may qualify to compete at the state and world levels.
 Rowlett's fourth and fifth grade Discovery students are eligible for this program.
 Go to www.odysseyofthemind.com to find out more about the organization.